maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 to us in the past as well).
 This meant that any devuan (and thus, Maemo Leste) user would no longer get updates from the Devuan repositories unless they manually took some action.
-Our packages were unaffected, so we have just imported their ``devuan-keyring`` package in our repository, so by simply updating and upgrading twice, you should be all set again.
+Our packages were unaffected, so we have just imported the ``devuan-keyring`` package in our repository.
+By simply updating and upgrading twice, you should be all set again.